HappinessAiTech/LocalLLM/README.md

 Google AdMob may collect de-identified data such as the device's Advertising ID, IP address, and app usage history to deliver and personalize advertisements.

-For more detailed information regarding how Google handles this data, please refer to Google's Privacy Policy.
+For more detailed information regarding how Google handles this data, please refer to Google's Privacy Policy (https://policies.google.com/privacy) and you can opt-out of personalized advertising via Google Ad Settings (https://myadcenter.google.com/).

 4. Retention and Destruction of Personal Information All chat histories, preferences, and system prompts within the App are stored locally on the user's device (local SQLite database).